VidSock/memegenesx/static/content/pages/index.md

 audiotitle: "Shoop"
 underlayImage:
 profText:
-  <p>PIRATE is not your typical social network.
-It's decentralized with no central owner or control, and consists of individualy owned personal websites acting together as a new social content distribution network based on free open source. </p>
+  <p>PIRATE is a decentralized social network with no central control or ownership.
+It's based on Open Source content distribution using RSS feeds and run on free individualy owned websites. </p>

- <p>Here's how it works - instead of relying on a central platform, PIRATE leverages the power of free services to host your own web app that you control from any device. </p>
+ <p>PIRATE leverages the power of free services to host your own web app that you control from any device, all for FREE! </p>

- <p>PIRATE gives you the tools to easily edit your homepage, update your profile, and publish engaging posts.
-It's super easy to get started, without any complicated technical barriers.</p>
+ <p>Easily edit your homepage, update your profile, and publish engaging content on YOUR OWN website/app with PIRATE, today!</p>

 # /assets/shipbg.webp